effektif/user-docs/docs/settings.rst

 Users
 -----

-The users list shows users that are members of your organization.
+The users list shows users who belong to your organization.
-You can expand each user’s entry to see their email address, license type, and membership type - indicating whether the user is an administrator.
+You can expand each user’s entry to see their email address, license type, and membership type - indicating whether the user has the administrator role.

 .. figure:: /_static/images/settings/users.png